Ariana DeBose: Awards and nominations

 In 2018, her performance in Summer: The Donna Summer Musical earned her a nomination for the Tony Award for Best Featured Actress in a Musical.
 For playing Anita in Steven Spielberg's West Side Story (2021), she won the Academy Award, BAFTA, Critics' Choice, Golden Globe and SAG Award for Best Supporting Actress.
 Her Oscar win made her the first Afro-Latina and first openly queer woman of color to win an Academy Award for acting.
-Additionally, with her win following Rita Moreno's 1962 win in the same category for West Side Story (1961), made DeBose and Moreno the third pair of actors to win an Academy Award for playing the same character in different films.
+Additionally, with her win following Rita Moreno's 1962 win in the same category for West Side Story (1961), DeBose and Moreno became the third pair of actors to win an Academy Award for playing the same character in different films.